trentm/node-bunyan/README.md

 Apps using restify can then use `req.log` and have all such log records include the unique request id (as "req_id").
 Handy.

-*What is that `true`?* It is a small bunyan hack by which you can assert that you're just adding simple fields to the child logger.
+The hack is that `, true`.
+It is a small bunyan performance hack by which you can assert that you're just adding simple fields to the child logger -- i.e. not special fields like "level", "serializers", "streams".
 This makes `log.child` 10x faster and, hence, never a worry for slowing down HTTP request handling.
 See the changelog for node-bunyan 0.3.0 for details.

-* * *

 ## serializers